candlepin/candlepin/server/functional-tests/README.md

 various Properties classes.
 Just use the "-D" JVM syntax.
 For example `-Dfunctional-tests.client.debug=true` will display debug information detailing the HTTP requests and responses that tests are sending.

+## Cleaning Up

+The test framework has a bean of type TestManifest that is thread-scoped.
+Throughout the run of a test, if you ask for a TestManifest, you will get the same instance.
+When you create owners, users, etc. during a test, they should be added to the TestManifest.
+Using the TestUtil methods for creation is a simple way to ensure that the objects are tracked.
+When the test completes, a Spring test execution listener will load the TestManifest and execute a command telling it to delete every test object.
+The `DirtiesContext` annotation which is on our `FunctionalTest` annotation then instructs Spring to reload the application context, thus giving you a new TestManifest instance for the next test.

+If you don't want the clean-up to be run, you can set `functional-tests.cleanup=false` using either the `-D` syntax or by editing `functional-tests.properties`.